Daredevil (film): Marvel Cinematic Universe

-Feige had stated on potential future Daredevil films, "there are many more stories to be told with old Hornhead and we'd love to tell them someday."
+In 2004, Feige had stated on potential future Daredevil films, "there are many more stories to be told with old Hornhead and we'd love to tell them someday."
 Avi Arad has also said that a sequel will begin development once the rights go from 20th Century Fox to Marvel Studios.
-Director Mark Steven Johnson showed interest in returning to direct with the Born Again storyline, as well as suggesting Mr. Fear as a possible villain.
+Director Mark Steven Johnson showed interest in returning to direct with the Born Again storyline, as well as suggesting Mr. Fear as a possible villain. as Johnson liked the concept of the "Man Without Fear" taking on a villain who embodies fear itself.

 In July 2008, Jason Statham expressed interest in appearing as Daredevil in the future.
 Statham requested "just give me the chance, I would love to be Daredevil."
 Frank Miller commented in agreement, "I think he should be Daredevil too."
 In October 2008, 20th Century Fox executive Tom Rothman said "a Daredevil reboot is something we are thinking very seriously about."
 Rothman added that "what it really needs is, it needs a visionary at the level that Chris Nolan was.
 It needs someone, it needs a director, honestly, who has a genuine vision."
 By February 2010, 20th Century Fox and New Regency were looking to develop the reboot with News Corp., with Peter Chernin producing and David Scarpa writing the script.
 On March 15, 2011, it was announced that filmmaker David Slade would be directing the reboot, but he later had to drop out due to other obligations.
 Fringe writer and producer Brad Caleb Kane was hired to pen the Slade-directed film.